-Non school-sponsored student groups organized for religious, political, or philosophical reasons may meet during non-instructional hours.
-The application for permission can be obtained from a school administrator.
-The application must verify that the activity is being initiated by students, that attendance is voluntary, that no school staff person is actively involved in the event, that the event will not interfere with school activities, that at least one adult will be present to provide supervision at all meetings and activities, and that non-school persons do not play a regular role in the event.
+Non-school-sponsored student groups organized for religious, political, or philosophical reasons may meet during noninstructional hours.
+The application for permission can be obtained from the principal.
+The application must verify that the activity is being initiated by students, attendance is voluntary, that no school staff person is actively involved in the event, that the event will not interfere with school activities, that at least one adult will be present to provide supervision at all meetings and activities, and that non-school persons do not play a regular role in the event.
 School rules will still apply regarding behavior and equal opportunity to participate.

+Membership in any fraternity, sorority, or any other secret society is not permitted.
+All groups must comply with school rules and must provide equal opportunity to participate.
 Organizations that are not sponsored by the Corporation or the school cannot use the name of the school or school mascot.

-Each sponsor for each activity maintains a current member roster with each student's written parent permission to participate.
+Each sponsor for each activity maintains a current member roster with written parent permission to participate.